We have written made available software and libraries that implement well known and experimental causal discovery

 A Java library and command line implementation of algorithms for performing causal discovery on big data.
 Use this software if you are interested incorporating analysis via a shell script or in a Java-based program.
 The ‘Software’ button below leads to a comprehensive repository.
 Choose the ‘causal-cmd-x.x.x -jar-with-dependencies.jar’ from the downloads list when using this as an executable via the command line or as an API in a Java program.

-TETRAD is a desktop java application that can connect to outside super computing resources if neccesary which creates, simulates data from, estimates, tests, predicts with, and searches for causal and statistical models.
+TETRAD is a desktop java application that can connect to outside super computing resources if necessary which creates, simulates data from, estimates, tests, predicts with, and searches for causal and statistical models.
 The aim of the program is to provide sophisticated methods in a friendly interface requiring very little statistical sophistication of the user and no programming knowledge.